Immersion Learning at Vanderbilt

 - Tech Trek

 This innovative course immerses students into the real world of U.S. healthcare delivery through the perspectives of physicians, nurses, patients, scientists and administrators in actual healthcare settings.
 Experiences include watching actual surgeries being performed and visits to Vanderbilt’s LifeFlight critical care helicopter service, the Mass Spectrometry Research Center and community clinics.
+Learn more about the healthcare immersion experience through the perspective of our students.

 International Seminar Courses